-In our review of Fido jumping into the Internet game, their review is essentially the same as what our review of Rogers.
+In GoneVoIP's review of Fido Home Internet deals, we find Fido Home Internet is essentially the same as what our review of Rogers Cable Internet is.
 The reliability and general high quality of the service cannot be denied but the price is considerably higher than most other ISPs.
-Fido (and Rogers) are three times as expensive as Gonevoip’s top three Internet providers: Yak, Teksavvy, and Distributel.
+Fido (and Rogers) are three times as expensive as other internet Providers.
+Take Altima or CIK for example.
 If you adjust Fido’s pricing to account for the lower speeds offered by those companies, the difference in price is still huge.

-The move to Internet by Fido is a way for Rogers to capitalize on its excellence in terms of Internet speed and quality and try to influence that competitive advantage as a temptation for people to sign up with Fido Mobility and bundle the Internet at a cheaper price (to make it seem like you are getting a deal).
-The idea is to increase their share in the mobile market more than offering a cheaper alternative of Internet.
-At a quick glance, the prices seem to be cheaper with Fido, but closer inspection reveals that they are nearly identical than that of Rogers but advertised in a different way which makes it seem cheaper.
+The move to Home Internet by Fido is a way for Rogers to capitalize on its excellence in terms of Internet speed and quality and try to influence that competitive advantage as a temptation for people to sign up with Fido Mobility and bundle the Internet at a cheaper price (to make it seem like you are getting a deal).
+The idea is to increase their share in the mobile market more than offering an affordable Internet connection.
+At a quick glance, the prices seem to be somewhat cheap with Fido Home Internet, but closer inspection reveals that they are nearly identical than that of Rogers but advertised in a different way which makes it seem cheaper.

 |Web Email Access:|

 |Online Chat Support:|

 |Feature 24x7 Support:|

 |Fixed IP Available|

 How to file a complaint against a Provider

 If you feel you have a valid complaint against your telecom provider, you are not alone.
 According to an article in the Financial Post complaint rates rose dramatically in 2017-2018 by a staggering 57%.